xypan1232/iDeepE/README.md

                  [--window_size WINDOW_SIZE] [--local LOCAL] [--glob GLOB] <br>
                  [--ensemble ENSEMBLE] [--batch_size BATCH_SIZE] <br>
                  [--num_filters NUM_FILTERS] [--n_epochs N_EPOCHS] <br>
-It supports model training, testing and different model structure, MODEL_TYPE can be CNN, CNN-LSTM and ResNet.
+It supports model training, testing and different model structure, MODEL_TYPE can be CNN, CNN-LSTM and ResNet, DenseNet.

 # Use case:
 Take ALKBH5 as an example, if you want to predict the binding sites for RBP ALKBH5 using ensembling local and global CNNs, and the default model is ensembling model. <br>